 Who Does the Checking?

-Are Employers Limited to Checking Only What Is on Your Resume or Application?
+Are Employers Limited to Checking Your Resume or Application?

 If an employer conducts a background check, they aren’t restricted to the information on your application materials.
 They could check your entire employment history and if they do, they may be concerned if they find omissions, which could be held against you.

 Know Your Employment History